RingierIMU/bls-sql-skills-builder/README.md

-## Bonus Questions: (Keep track of your answers yourself and DM them to Dylan)
+## Bonus Questions: (Answers can be submitted to a new form [here](https://forms.gle/j49yecsA4zJCLktNA) anytime during or after the challenge.
+No time limit)

 ---